ispeters/async_scope/asyncscope.md

 implementation of the abstract interface to concrete token types, this paper's design leaves the set of policies open to extension by user code or future standards.

-An scope token's implementation of the `scope_token` concept:
+A scope token's implementation of the `scope_token` concept:

  - must allow an arbitrary sender to be wrapped without eagerly starting the sender;
  - must not add new value or error completions when wrapping a sender;